gkazan/ZAWA/AddonCreation/AnimalPack.md

 ### Floats
 ```
-"damage"
+"damage" //Animals attack damage
 "speed" //ZAWA handled speed (1.0 is default)
 "distance_tolerance" //How close a player has to be (depending on nature) before the animal will attack
-"flee_speed"
+"flee_speed" //How fast the animal can run from predators
 "step_height"
 "max_health"
-"inheritance_chance" //Chance of a baby getting the parent's variant
+"inheritance_chance" //Chance of a baby getting the parent's variant (0.6 default)
-"breed_variant_chance" //Chance for breed only variants to spawn
+"breed_variant_chance" //Chance for breed only variants to spawn (0.02 default)
-"rare_variant_chance" //Chance for rare variants to spawn
+"rare_variant_chance" //Chance for rare variants to spawn (0.02 default)
 "male_gender_percent" //Chance for male animals to spawn (0.5 default)
 "jump_upwards_motion"
 ```

 ### Doubles
 ```
-"mc_speed" //MC handled speed (0.2 is around default)
+"mc_speed" //MC handled speed (0.23 is default)
 ```

 ### ItemStack / Drops